-South Africa Powerball was launched in October 2009 with the aim of raising money for charities and community projects and has gone on to be one of South Africa’s most popular lottery games.
-In common with a number of other lotteries around the world, most notably the US Powerball and EuroMillions games, Powerball uses a double matrix system.
-In the South African version of the game, players must choose five numbers between 1 and 45 followed by a separate number, the Powerball, from a second pool of numbers between 1 and 20.
+South Africa Powerball was launched in October 2009 with the aim of raising money for charities and community projects.
+It has since gone on to be one of the country’s most popular lottery games.
+Powerball uses a double matrix system similar to a number of other lotteries around the world, most notably US Powerball and EuroMillions.
+In the South African version of the game, players must choose five numbers between 1 and 50, and a separate Powerball number between 1 and 20.

-In late November 2015, changes were made to Powerball, including increased jackpots and a new prize division, which awarded a fixed sum of R10.00 for matching just the Powerball.
-The eighth division prize for matching one main number and the Powerball was set at R15.
-The price of Powerball tickets increased from R3.50 to R5.00 per entry and a supplementary game, Powerball Plus, was also introduced at R2.50 per line.
+Changes were introduced to South Africa’s Powerball in November 2015, including increased jackpots and a new prize division that awarded a fixed sum of R10.00 for matching just the Powerball.
+The eighth division prize for matching one main number and the Powerball was set at R15.00.
+The price of Powerball tickets increased from R3.50 to R5.00 per entry, and a supplementary game, Powerball Plus, was also introduced at R2.50 per line.

 Powerball draws take place on Tuesday and Friday at 9.00pm SAST.
 Tickets can be purchased every day, with sales closing 30 minutes before each draw and reopening shortly thereafter for the next game.
 Players buying their tickets via a lottery concierge service are advised to check the cut-off time for sales through the service as they can close up to three hours prior to the draw.

-In order to win the Powerball jackpot, a player must match all five numbers and the Powerball.
-However, a large range of other prizes are available and players can win prizes for matching just one number and the Powerball upwards.
+In order to win the Powerball jackpot, you must match all five numbers and the Powerball.
+Various other prizes can be won, from fixed sums of R10.00 for matching just the Powerball, up to a second prize that can be won by matching all five main numbers.
 The prize divisions are as follows:

 |Division||Match||Odds of Winning|

-To date, the biggest jackpot ever seen in the South African Powerball was R102 million, which was won by a single ticket holder from the Free State Province on Friday 3rd June 2011.
+To date, the biggest Powerball jackpot ever seen was R232 million, which was won by a single ticket holder from Cape Town on 19th February 2019.

-Playing South Africa Powerball online is quick and easy thanks to the lottery ticket concierge service, which allows you to purchase tickets for Powerball regardless of your location.
-Simply visit the Buy Tickets page to read more about how the lottery ticket concierge service works and to see the other worldwide lotteries available for you to play through this service.
+Playing Powerball online is quick and easy thanks to the lottery ticket concierge service, which allows you to purchase tickets for Powerball regardless of your location.
+Simply visit the tickets page to read more about how the lottery ticket concierge service works and to see the other worldwide lotteries available for you to play through this service.